actfree/freerbeing/content/en/post/patanjali-yoga-sutras/index.md

   preview_only: false

 ---
-Patañjali was, so the story goes, a great sage, or maybe a number of sages, or maybe a lineage using the name as a title ...
-The actual history is shrouded in the mists of time, and the subject of many a scholarly debate
+Patañjali was, so the story goes, a great sage, or maybe a number of sages, or maybe a lineage using the name as a title ... the actual history is shrouded in the mists of time, and the subject of many a scholarly debate

 Regardless of the exact origin, Patañjali was the first to write down the teachings of Yoga, c500bce approx His work is a compilation of accumulated Vedic wisdom previously taught orally, on a teacher-student one-to-one basis, by means of chanting